 A special case in this regard is the land to the north of Interstate 70.
-This area is not within the South Frederick Corridors planning area or, for that matter, even within the jurisdiction of Frederick County.
-It is a portion of the City of Frederick and is within the municipal boundary of the city.
+This area is not within the South Frederick Corridors planning area or within the jurisdiction of Frederick County.
+It is a portion of the City of Frederick and is within its municipal boundary.
 Therefore the South Frederick Corridors Plan, as an instrument of Frederick County government, has no direct jurisdiction over planning within this municipal area.
 Ultimately, its future development is mostly influenced by land use regulations and capital projects as defined by the City of Frederick.